-The extent to which random processes such as founder events contribute to evolutionary divergence is a longstanding controversy in evolutionary biology.
-To determine the respective contribution of founder effects and natural selection, we conducted an experiment in which brown anole (Anolis sagrei) lizard populations were established on seven small islands from male-female pairs randomly drawn from the same large-island source.
+The extent to which random processes such as founder events contribute to evolutionary divergence is a long-standing controversy in evolutionary biology.
+To determine the respective contributions of founder effects and natural selection, we conducted an experiment in which brown anole (Anolis sagrei) lizard populations were established on seven small islands in the Bahamas, from male-female pairs randomly drawn from the same large-island source.
 These founding events generated significant among-island genetic and morphological differences that persisted throughout the course of the experiment despite all populations adapting in the predicted direction-shorter hindlimbs-in response to the narrower vegetation on the small islands.
-Thus using a replicated experiment in nature we showed that both founder effects and natural selection jointly determine trait values in these populations.
+Thus, using a replicated experiment in nature, we showed that both founder effects and natural selection jointly determine trait values in these populations.

-Island populations are renowned for their extent of divergence from each other and from mainland source populations (1, 2).
-Mayr (3, 4) argued that these differences often are triggered by random sampling when island populations are founded by a few colonizing individuals.
-The resultant founder effects-changes in the genetic and phenotypic composition of a population due to founding by a small number of individuals-have been proposed as an important cause of evolutionary divergence and even speciation for the last half-century (3-6).
-However, an alternative explanation is that island environments differ from each other and the source locality, and that these ecological differences result in divergent natural selection (7-9).
-The evolutionary significance of founder effects also has been questioned because their imprint may be short-lived if populations perish due to lack of genetic variation or to demographic stochasticity, or if natural selection overwhelms their effects (10, 11).
-Data from nature are lacking because founder events are rarely observed [but see (12)], and thus their effects must be inferred post hoc; yet, laboratory studies indicate that even in the presence of natural selection, genetic drift induced by founder effects or population bottlenecks can contribute to patterns of phenotypic divergence [e.g., (13, 14)].
+sland populations are renowned for their extent of divergence from each other and from Lemainland source populations (1, 2).
+Mayr (3, 4) argued that these differences are often triggered by random sampling when island populations are founded by a few colonizing individuals.
+The resultant founder effects-changes in the genetic and phenotypic composition of a population due to founding by a small number of individuals-have been proposed as an important cause of evolutionary divergence and even speciation for the past half-century (3-6).
+However, an alternative explanation is that island environments differ from each other and from the source locality, and these ecological differences result in divergent natural selection (7-9).
+The evolutionary significance of founder effects also has been questioned because their imprint may be shortlived if populations perish because of a lack of genetic variation or because of demographic stochasticity, or if natural selection overwhelms their effects (10, 11).
+Data from nature are lacking because founder events are rarely observed [but see (12)], and thus their effects must be inferred post hoc; yet laboratory studies indicate that even in the presence of natural selection, genetic drift induced by founder effects or population bottlenecks can contribute to patterns of phenotypic divergence [e.g., (13, 14)].
 We report an experimental study of founder effects in a natural system of a Caribbean lizard, demonstrating that morphological divergence caused by the founder effect persists even as populations adapt to their new environments.

 Some have argued that marked phenotypic change from a single founder event is very unlikely (11) and that genetic drift in general plays little part in morphological evolution (15).
-Moreover, others note that evidence from recent introductions suggests adaptation is a more common cause of trait evolution than drift (16-18).
-Yet, most concede that documenting these random sampling events in nature is exceedingly difficult (11, 15, 19-21).
-Without knowledge of founder attributes and repeated sampling of colonized islands, the relative contributions of founder effects, population bottlenecks, natural selection, and gene flow to evolutionary divergence are impossible to disentangle (19-21).
+Moreover, others note that evidence from recent introductions suggests that adaptation is a more common cause of trait evolution than drift (16-18).
+Yet most concede that documenting these random sampling events in nature is exceedingly difficult (11, 15, 19-21).
+Without knowledge of founder